 On November 1, 2013, a new Investment Law came into effect in Mongolia.
 The new law is aimed at reviving foreign investment by easing restrictions on investors in key sectors such as mining and by providing greater certainty on the taxes they must pay.
-The new law replaces two previous laws, including the Law of Mongolia on the Regulation of Foreign Investment in Business Entities Operating in Sectors of Strategic Importance ("SEFIL").
+The new law replaces two previous laws, including SEFIL.
 The full impact of the new Investment Law is not yet known.